fly-apps/coredns/README.md

 ;; MSG SIZE  rcvd: 58
 ```

 You may be wondering: "what about those glue records, how can we distinguish between the glue record response and the response from `ns1.example.com`?".
 This is a valid question.
 The first indicator is that we see the A record in the `ANSWER SECTION` of the response.
+This answer is an authoritative answer from our DNS server.

-To see the difference, let's obtain the glue record by directly asking the `.com.` nameserver for its entry for `ns1.example.com`.
-First, we will determine the nameserver for the `.com` TLD with `dig NS .com.`:
+To see the difference to the glue records, let's take a look at the glue record.
+To get the glue record, we will directly ask the `.com.` nameserver for its entry for `ns1.example.com`.
+First, we will determine the nameserver for the `.com` TLD with `dig NS com.`:

 ```
 > dig NS com.